tuco5/tuco-project-manager-app/README.md

 - Automated payroll punctual and for digital media.
 - Estimations, bills and paymenta automatically generated and deposited in the bank account in time.

-This app is supposed to generate more quality and motivation to the personal.
+This app is supposed to generate more quality to the job itself and motivation to the personal.